Last Updated on June 8, 2022

 Menstrual cups only need to be changed every 12 hours and hold two super tampons worth of blood.

 Once the cup is full, you can use the stem to help you kegel it down.
-Once it’s down, you can press on one side the cup to pop the suction.
-Dump your blood into the toilet and then rinse the cup out and reinsert.
+Once it’s down, you can press on one side of the cup to pop the suction.
+Dump your blood into the toilet, then rinse the cup out and reinsert it.

-12 hours is typically enough time to change it in the privacy of a bathroom that includes a sink for rinsing, but if you’re stuck in a public stall without access to a sink, you can always wipe it with a little bit of TP and re-insert while you wait till you have a little more privacy to wash it.
+I find that 12 hours is typically enough time to change it in the privacy of a bathroom that includes a sink for rinsing.
+But if you’re stuck in a public stall without access to a sink, you can always wipe it with a bit of TP and re-insert it while you wait until you have a little more privacy to wash it.

-There are a lot of different types of menstrual cups to choose from, but I wound up going with a blossom cup* because it has a love it or your money back.
-I was not crazy about wearing tampons so I wasn’t sure a cup was going to work for me.
+There are a lot of different types of menstrual cups to choose from, but I wound up going with a blossom cup* because it has a love it or your money back guarantee.
+I was not crazy about wearing tampons, so I wasn’t sure a cup was going to work for me.

 The one thing that really helped in the beginning was using lube to figure out how to get it inserted.